sirouk/ccxt-market-maker/README.md

 - Tracks order settlement properly
 - Restarts from where it left off

+#### 💰 **Balance Change Detection**
+- Automatically detects deposits/withdrawals
+- Updates orders when you add funds (1% change)
+- No need to restart - bot adapts instantly
+- Works even when prices are stable

 ## 💰 Before You Start

 ### Funding Requirements